DiffrAI/ai-research-assistant-platform/docs/local_model_setup.md

 ## Troubleshooting

 ### Connection Issues
-- Ensure LM Studio is running on the correct port
+- Ensure Ollama is running on the correct port
 - Check that the model is loaded and ready
 - Verify the URL in `LOCAL_MODEL_URL`